open-rmf/rmf_internal_msgs/rmf_traffic_msgs/QUALITY_DECLARATION.md

 ### Contributor Origin [2.ii]

-`rmf_traffic_msgs` does not require a confirmation of contributor origin.
+`rmf_traffic_msgs` uses DCO as its confirmation of contributor origin policy.
+More information can be found in [CONTRIBUTING](../CONTRIBUTING.md).

 ### Peer Review Policy [2.iii]